santhosh-programmer/Web-Design-for-Everybody-Coursera/Advanced-Styling-with-Responsive-Design/week-1/Basic_Concepts_in_Responsive_Design_approaches.md

     3) Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop)

 _ANS: 3) Designing multiple pages, one for each type of major device (phone, tablet, laptop, and desktop)_<hr>

+### Question 4
+Which of the following is a true statement about using  a separate "m." site for your content?

+    1) It is difficult to keep multiple versions of your site consistent.
+Any updates must be made in multiple places.
+    2) Some search engines require a .m version of your site.
+    3) Users have control over which version of the page they can see, regardless of the device they are using.

+_ANS: 1) It is difficult to keep multiple versions of your site consistent.
+Any updates must be made in multiple places._<hr>